dougbutner/wavvys/Wavvy Music Accolades Archives/[18] October 2020.md

 📍
 *See this track on our [music map 🗺️]()*
 </center>
 From a secluded cabin in a lush forrest in Poland, Indygo takes us through an exploration of the simple majesty of the world all around us, and the world that we are.
 The video shows one woman reflecting on the simple but infinitely complex journey of being human on planet Earth.
-The mirror scenes remind me of taking psycadellics, stepping into a new world that was there all along.
+The mirror scenes remind me of taking psychedelics, stepping into a new world that was there all along.

 This change in perspective is why this piece was chosen.
 To change a perspective about what music, and music videos can be.
 Not only that, but to show the impact we can have on others by simply displaying raw human emotion and experience.